solliancenet/microsoft-postgresql-developer-guide/06_Troubleshooting/06_00_Troubleshooting.md

 #### SSL Connectivity

-Most on-premises applications that are migrated to cloud-based services will not have the supporting connection string information for SSL based connections.
+Most on-premises applications that are migrated to cloud-based services will not have the supporting connection string information for SSL-based connections.
 In most cases, it will be necessary to download the SSL certificate for the server(s) and include them as part of the application deployments.

-SSL certificate best practice is to expire these certifcates on a set period.
+SSL certificate best practice is to expire these certificates on a set period.
 For applications that use SSL, ensure that the certificate is valid.
 As a best practice, put an event in the operations calendar that will let administrators and developers know that the SSL certificate is going to expire.

 For more information, review [Understanding the changes in the Root CA change for Azure Database for PostgreSQL Single server](https://learn.microsoft.com/azure/postgresql/single-server/concepts-certificate-rotation).